mill1/ExcelDBviaEntityFramework/README.md

 *   Treat an Excel worksheet as a database table.
 *   CRUD operations on signups (Name, Phone number, Party size).
 *   EF Core integration with custom DbContext.
-*   Console UI with colorized feedback and menu-driven commands.
+*   Console UI with feedback and menu-driven commands.

 - - -